Terreii/use-pouchdb/docs/basics/sync.md

 `doSignUp` calls `doLogIn` after a new user was created.

-`doLogIn` checks the session state after login.
+`doLogIn` checks the session state with `checkSessionState` after login.

 And `doLogOut` destroys the local database.
 When you destroy a database it's data will be deleted.
 But the deletion will not be synced!
 In [`Add the Provider`](./provider) we did add an event-listener for destroy events.
 And when